franck44/evm-dis/README.md

 The diassembler should support the latest opcodes like `PUSH0`, [EIP-3855](https://eips.ethereum.org/EIPS/eip-3855), and `RJump`s, [EIP-4200](https://eips.ethereum.org/EIPS/eip-4200).

 The diassembler takes as an input some _binary representation_, EVM bytecode, and produces a _readable version_ of it.
 For instance the following binary string,  `prog` :
 ```
 600a6008600390600f565b604052005b9190808310601b575b50565b909150905f601856
 ```
-is disassembled into the more readable (But arguably still opaque!)
+is disassembled into the more readable (but arguably still opaque!)
 EVM assembly code:
 ```
 PUSH1 0x0a
 PUSH1 0x08